arvidl/consciousness-explore/code/HemodynamicResponseModeling/README.md

 - http://bids-apps.neuroimaging.io/rsHRF
 >Resting state HRF estimation from BOLD-fMRI signal.
 This toolbox is aimed to retrieve the onsets of pseudo-events triggering an hemodynamic response from resting state fMRI BOLD voxel-wise signal.
 It is based on [point process](https://en.wikipedia.org/wiki/Point_process) theory, and fits a model to retrieve the optimal lag between the events and the HRF onset, as well as the HRF shape, using either the canonical shape with two derivatives, or a (smoothed) Finite Impulse Response.
+>
+>Once that the HRF has been retrieved for each voxel, it can be deconvolved from the time series (for example to improve lag-based connectivity estimates), or one can map the shape parameters everywhere in the brain (including white matter), and use the shape as a pathophysiological indicator.

 ![img](https://raw.githubusercontent.com/guorongwu/rsHRF/master/docs/BOLD_HRF.png)